 Setting up PTZ guard tour in Xeoma

 Many PTZ cameras have a very useful ability to remember user-defined points of interest (often referred to as “presets”) and automatically move from one such point to another.
-Such moving between points using presets is called PTZ patrolling or PTZ guard tour.
+Such moving between points using presets is called PTZ patrolling or a PTZ guard tour.

 The guard tour can make the camera go to the pre-set points in order defined by an operator, administrator, or in a chronological order.

-PTZ presets and PTZ guard tours in video surveillance with Xeoma
+Setting up PTZ presets and PTZ guard tours in video surveillance with Xeoma

 Attention!
 PTZ presets and PTZ touring is supported in Xeoma starting from version 18.7.10 for cameras that work through ONVIF.

 1. When you added your PTZ camera that supports ONVIF, you will see a PTZ icon in the upper right corner of the camera preview box or on the lower panel.
 Click on this icon and the PTZ camera control menu will be opened.